July 2021 – 1st Edition

 And At What Spacing?

 This question is one of the most commonly asked by landowners to Reforestation Advisors.
 Dozens of articles and research papers have addressed this subject over the years.
 The simple answer is, it depends.
-The key factors affecting planting density are the relationship between sawtimber and pulpwood prices, the use of elite genetics such as MCP® (mass control pollinated) and Varietals, and whether the seedlings are bareroot or container.
+The key factors affecting planting density are the relationship between sawtimber and pulpwood prices, the use of elite genetics such as MCP® (mass control pollinated), and whether the seedlings are bareroot or container.
 Generally speaking, where pulpwood values are very low and with the use of elite genetics and containerized seedlings, stocking rates can go lower.
 With higher pulpwood prices and the use of bareroot seedlings, stocking rates can be higher.

 We tend to observe two primary schools of thought regarding the initial stocking of seedlings per acre (SPA).
 “One school recommends high planting densities (>500 SPA), and the other recommends low stocking levels (<400 SPA).”
 (South et al., 2006).
 So which one should you employ on your property?
 Again, it depends, as there is no single number of trees per acre (TPA) optimal for the varied array of products at rotation harvest.